ReDI-School/js-berlin-2021-spring/lesson13.md

 ### Exercise 1:

-Create a HTML page with a button element:
+Create an HTML page with a button element:

 ```html
 <body>